zijin-gu/neural-modulation/README.md

 ## How to
 To generate synthetic images, there are some necessary stuff to run the code:
+1. Install BigGAN (the one we used) `pip install pytorch-pretrained-biggan`.
+Other SOTA generative AI models can be a good replacement for BigGAN.
-1. Download the `src` folder [here](https://github.com/zijin-gu/NeuroGen/tree/main/src).
+2. Download the `src` folder [here](https://github.com/zijin-gu/NeuroGen/tree/main/src).
-2. Pretrained fwRF encoding model parameters for 8 NSD subjects can be found [here](https://github.com/zijin-gu/NeuroGen/tree/main/output).
+3. Pretrained fwRF encoding model parameters for 8 NSD subjects can be found [here](https://github.com/zijin-gu/NeuroGen/tree/main/output).

 `synthesize.py` is the script to generate "Max" or "Avg" images.
 If generating group level images, output predicted brain activation is the averaged activation from 8 NSD encoding model outputs; if individual level, then the linear ensemble method can be used where the linear weights are needed.